⟵ Back to Articles

 He left the battlefield and retreated to the other side of the Khyber Pass, says Qadaryar.

 On 30 April 1837, Nalua died fighting the Pathan forces of Dost Mohammed Khan of Afghanistan and was cremated in the Jamrud Fort.
-In 2002, I saw the memorial inside the fort at the mouth of the Khyber Pass which read: “Tribute to the Great General of the Sikhs, Hari Singh Nalwa, Gajju Mall 1892.”
+In 2002, I saw the memorial inside the fort at the mouth of the Khyber Pass that read: “Tribute to the Great General of the Sikhs, Hari Singh Nalwa, Gajju Mall 1892.”

 Hearing name and acts of valor of the one who loved Divine,